Loading gauge: Freight

 Listed here are the maximum heights and widths for cars.
-However, the specification in each plate shows a car cross section that is chamfered at the top and bottom, meaning that a compliant car is not permitted to fill an entire rectangle of the maximum height and width.
+However, the specification in each AAR plate shows a car cross section that is chamfered at the top and bottom, meaning that a compliant car is not permitted to fill an entire rectangle of the maximum height and width.

-Technically, Plate B is still the maximum height and truck center combination and the circulation of Plate C is somewhat restricted.
+Technically, AAR Plate B is still the maximum height and truck center combination and the circulation of AAR Plate C is somewhat restricted.
 The prevalence of excess-height rolling stock, at first ~18 ft piggybacks and hicube boxcars, then later autoracks, airplane-parts cars, and flatcars for hauling Boeing 737 fuselages, as well as 20 ft 3 in high double-stacked containers in container well cars, has been increasing.
 This means that most, if not all, lines are now designed for a higher loading gauge.
-The width of these extra-height cars is covered by Plates C-1, D-1 and D-2.
+The width of these extra-height cars is covered by AAR Plate D1.

 All the Class I rail companies have invested in longterm projects to increase clearances to allow double stack freight.
 The mainline North American rail networks of the Union Pacific, the BNSF, the Canadian National, and the Canadian Pacific, have already been upgraded to AAR Plate K. This represents over 60% of the Class I rail network.